eapen/pixelgm/README.md

 * [x] Also, display relative timestamp, like count, user profile image
 * [x]  Display each user profile image using a RoundedImageView
 * [x]  Improve the user interface through styling and coloring
-* [x]  Display a nice default placeholder graphic for each image during loading (it was showing but has disappeared at the moment)
+* [x]  Display a nice default placeholder graphic for each image during loading
 * [ ] Add pull-to-refresh for popular stream with SwipeRefreshLayout
 * [ ]  Show latest comment for each photo (bonus: show last 2 comments)
 * [ ]  Allow user to view all comments for an image within a separate activity or dialog fragment